Skip to main content

 • For Multiset

-• st.erase(val) will delete all occurences of val from multiset.
+• ms.erase(val) will delete all occurences of val from multiset.

-• but to remove only a single val, even if multiple exist use have to use st.erase(st.find(val)).
+• but to remove only a single val, even if multiple exist use have to use ms.erase(ms.find(val)).

 STL Algorithms (More Useful Functions)